Get,

 Castor Oil Benefits

-Since castor oil locks in moisture and is thought to be anti-microbial, it can improve the overall health of your scalp and hair.
+Castor oil also has anti-microbial and anti-inflammatory properties.
+Therefore, it may be able to improve the overall health of your scalp and hair5.
 Healthier hair may result in better hair volume, but this may not be clearly visible in the short term.
 In general, castor oil application to the hair and scalp should be seen as part of healthy hair maintenance rather than a magical growth serum.
-To answer the question – is castor oil good for hair growth? – The answer is possibly, but not in any direct manner.
+Castor oil is sometimes linked to hair growth, but evidence does not support a direct effect.

-Apart from providing sheen and moisture, castor oil is also thought to be anti-inflammatory.
-In some cases, it may help to curb scalp itchiness however this may not work for everyone.
-Inflammation reduction may also be the reason castor oil is also used traditionally for skin issues.
+Apart from providing sheen and moisture, castor oil is also thought to have anti-inflammatory properties.
+It may help to curb scalp itchiness in some people.
+Its anti-inflammatory properties may also be the reason castor oil is used traditionally for skin issues.

-Since castor oil contains primarily fatty acids (it is 90% ricinoleic acid), it acts as a humectant.
-Humectants are substances that help to lock moisture and prevent water loss on the skin.
-This makes castor oil a good moisturiser, although people with allergies or hypersensitive skin may experience reactions.
+Since castor oil contains primarily fatty acids (it is 90% ricinoleic acid), it acts as a humectant (a substance that helps lock in moisture and avoid water loss on the skin)5.
+This makes castor oil a good moisturiser, although people with allergies or hypersensitive skin may experience a reaction.

 Castor oil (in small amounts) is generally considered safe, however, you should use it with caution, especially if you have sensitive skin.

-Castor oil is known for its laxative properties and benefits in dealing with constipation but is not recommended to use it as a long term laxative.
+Castor oil is known for its laxative properties and uses in constipation but its long-term use is not recommended8.
 Always speak with your doctor before taking castor oil for constipation.
-Since this involves ingesting the substance, we should quickly take a look at some potential castor oil side effects.
-When taken in large amounts or if you consume it too often it can result in:
+Since this involves ingesting it, we should quickly take a look at some potential castor oil side effects.
+When taken in large amounts or if consumed too often, it can result in:

 • Vomiting